Passage de Drake

 - Screwed-down crown

-- Integrated stainless steel bracelet with Czapek exclusive "Easy Release" system
+- Integrated stainless steel bracelet with Czapek exclusive "Easy Release" system and micro-adjustment device

 - Additional calf leather or rubber strap